15 Things to Do in Brisbane

 Moreton Blue Lagoon| ©Halans

-Feeling the sun and the wind against your skin is one of the best sensations of a vacation, especially in warm cities like Brisbane.
-I invite you to put your worries on the back burner to enjoy the crystal clear waters of Moreton Island.
-There are many local excursions ideal for getting to know this island, however the choice will depend on what you want to do.
+Feeling the sun and wind on your skin is one of the best feelings on vacation, especially in warm cities like Brisbane.
+I invite you to leave your worries behind and enjoy the crystal clear waters of Moreton Island.
+There are many local tours that are ideal for exploring this island, but the choice will depend on what you want to do.

-This bay is famous for its huge dunes, as well as for water activities that take you to explore unique coral reefs.
-So you can take advantage of a diving excursion to Moreton Island from Brisbane, to get to know the marine biodiversity.
+This bay is famous for its enormous dunes, as well as for water activities that take you to explore unique coral reefs.
+So you can take advantage of a diving excursion to Moreton Island from Brisbane to discover the marine biodiversity.

 12. Taste the most delicious Australian wines in Tambourine from Brisbane